adrak-sleeps/SyntaxError2021/readme.md

 Hello people,
-I do not know why you are reading this, but fuck you!
+I do not know why you are reading this
 Regards,
 Shikhar Agrawal